-Students in the College of Idaho undergraduate program must complete the admission process by March 15.
+Students in The College of Idaho undergraduate program must complete the admission process by March 15.
 Others must complete the process by April 1.
+Candidates will be notified of acceptance into the program within two weeks of the closing date.

 Both groups will study assessment as it relates to learning.
 During this time, work on the professional portfolio and the collection of data necessary to complete the research project will continue.